IamAdminX/HackBackDoor-leaked/README.md

-### If you still think lllllllllllllIlllIllIIIllIIIllll is an error in the decompile/deobuscatingits not you retarded piece of sh** and if you ask me again i will block you
+### If you still think lllllllllllllIlllIllIIIllIIIllll is an error in the decompile/deobuscating its not you retarded piece of sh** and if you ask me again i will block you

 # Hackbackdoor